emilypi/base64/README.md

 ```

 The data of a `Prism` naturally conforms to this "encoding/decoding" dichotomy, where the `Review`, or "builder" half of the `Prism` of type `b -> t` is an encoding, and the "Matcher" half of the prism, of type `s -> Either t a`, represents a decoding of a similar structure.
 Hence, `Prism` is the most appropriate structure.

-### Summary

-What does this library provide?
-Here is the summary:

-- Better performance over existing Base64 libraries (2x and 3x for most use-cases - see [PERFORMANCE.md](benchmarks/PERFORMANCE.md))
-- Support for unpadded Base64 and Base64-url
-- Support for `Text` encodings and decodings
-- Classy optics for handling more complex structures with Base64 representations